Acceptable Use and Data Security

 Family Educational Rights and Privacy Act (FERPA) Data

-The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of student education records.
-Student data protected by FERPA is permitted in the U of M Google Apps services, provided that the information is shared only between the student and those who have a legitimate education-related interest as defined by University’s Managing Student Records policy.
-Student data should never be made publicly accessible. www.policy.umn.edu/Policies/Education/Student/STUDENTRECORDS.html.
+Data protected by the Family Educational Rights and Privacy Act (FERPA) is permitted in Google Apps for the University of Minnesota, provided information is shared only between the student and those who have a legitimate education-related interest as defined by the University's Managing Student Records policy. www.policy.umn.edu/Policies/Education/Student/STUDENTRECORDS.html.

 Health Insurance Portability Accountability Act (HIPAA) and Protected Health Information (PHI) Data